sandstorm12/SharkTop/README.md

 This is a personal project in the development phase.
 I'll be happy to read your bug-reports, issues, suggestions, or feature requests in the issues section.

+## Caution

+Using GstShark in release code is dangerous.
+GstShark might cause unexpected behaviour in your pipeline and even cause segmentation fault.

 ## Installation

 ### Prerequisites